HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/usage.md

 Using Search V2 Authoring

-Generate search results from JCR content source using Search V2 Authoring.
-This section details how to generate a set of search results in Search V2 Authoring.
+Use Search V2 Authoring to generate search results from a JCR content source.
+This section explains how to create a set of search results using Search V2 Authoring.

 ## Prerequisites